Godannar

 Godannar (神魂合体ゴーダンナー!!, Shinkon Gattai Gōdannā!!) is a Japanese anime television series created by Yasuchika Nagaoka, Anime International Company and Project Godannar, which consists of IMAGICA Entertainment, Taki Corporation, KlockWorx, NTT Data Contents Planing, Sojitz and Oriental Light and Magic.
 The series is produced by AIC and OLM, with Nagaoka serving as director and Hiroyuki Kawasaki as its main scriptwriter.
 The first season aired in Japan from October 1 to December 24, 2003, on AT-X. A second season later aired from April 5 to June 29, 2004.
-Both seasons were licensed by ADV Films for North America, but was licensed by Sentai Filmworks in 2013.
+Both seasons were licensed by ADV Films for North America, but it was then later licensed by Sentai Filmworks in 2013.

 Plot

 In 2042, alien threats known as the Mimetic Beasts (擬態獣, gitaijū) are defeated during a battle in Japan when robot pilot Goh Saruwatari defeats the alien "boss" with his robot, the Dannar, and saves his future fiancée, Anna Aoi.

 The Mimetic Beasts return in 2047 on Goh and Anna's wedding day.
 Goh and Dannar are called to action, leaving Anna at the altar.

 As Goh struggles in his battle against the Mimetic Beasts, Anna stumbles upon a sealed robot called Neo Okusaer.
 She is able to activate and pilot the Neo Okusaer to save her fiancé by merging it with the Dannar to activate the Godannar's Twin Drive.

 Over the course of the series, humanity is threatened by the Insania virus, which is spread by the Mimetic Beasts.
 All of humanity is infected, but as the virus is stimulated by human hormones, especially those released in great quantities during combat, the virus only adversely affects robot pilots since they come into close contact with the beasts on a regular basis: The virus has the effect of transforming human males into Mimetic Beasts, while females are immune unless they naturally generate large amounts of male hormones.